For initial advice call Co-op Legal Services on 03306069591 or contact us online and we will help you.

 However, what if you want to exclude a loved one from receiving anything from your Estate?
 In this article we look specifically at the implications of trying to exclude your spouse in your Will.
 Is it even possible?

 As with most things legal the rather unhelpful answer is "it depends".
-Firstly, when it comes to writing your Will in England & Wales, you have Testamentary Freedom.
+Firstly, when it comes to making a Will in England or Wales, you have what is called Testamentary Freedom.
 This means that you are free to set out who you want to benefit from your Estate and exclude anyone you choose, including your children or even your spouse.
 So, technically you can disinherit anyone under your Will.

 However, that is not the end of the story, because even if you choose to exclude them, they may still be able to challenge the terms of your Will after your death.